-Eric English is in his 28th year as an Athletic Trainer, and his ninth year as an Athletic Trainer in the sports medicine department at USC Upstate.
+Eric English is in his 29th year as an Athletic Trainer, and his tenth year as an Athletic Trainer in the sports medicine department at USC Upstate.
 His primary sport responsibilities are for coverage of men’s soccer and softball.

 English has an extensive background in athletic training.
 Previously, he has served as the clinical coordinator for sports medicine for the North Broward Hospital District in Ft.
 Lauderdale, Florida.
 During which time he was responsible for overseeing 22 athletic trainers.
 He also served as the chief medical officer and medical services coordinator for the MLS draft combines from 1998-2001.

 Prior to his stint in South Florida, English served as the senior staff athletic trainer for HEALTHSOUTH in Jacksonville, Florida.
 During this time, he spent a summer working at the Olympic training center in Colorado Springs, Colorado and was assigned the US Synchronized Swim Team for their training leading up to the 1991 Pan-Am games.
 He was later promoted to clinical coordinator and director of sports medicine for HEALTHSOUTH in Ocala Florida.
 English later returned to Jacksonville where he coordinated the video analysis services for HEALTHSOUTH and assisted the Jacksonville Jaguars in player evaluations and summer camps.